michaelkoller/vacesimulator/README.md

 ## How to Record Samples
 * When ready, click the menu button on the right controller, and then again to stop the recording

+## How to play if you have a Steam VR Tracker
+* in the Vace Scene under Manager you can click the "Use Steam VR Tracker" check box and the Tracker will be useable

+## How to render in First Person
+* in the Vace Scene under Manager click the "First Person Perspective" check box and the data will be rendered in first person

+## How to render Annotation data that was created in the old Vace simulator
+* in the Vace Scene under Manager click the "Old Annotation Data" check box
+* note that in First Person perspective this will lead to wrong boundig boxes if looking in areas without a ingame wall i.e. toword the screens or towords the sky

 ## How to Postprocess
 * Stop the play mode after recording one or more samples, then put a check on "Playback" in the inspector of the Manager game object, and press play again.
 Post-processing is slower than real time.